garden-io/garden/docs/guides/code-synchronization-dev-mode.md

   * Changes made in the local `source` will be synced to the remote `target`.
   * Changes made in the remote `target` will be synced to the local `source`.
   * When there are conflicts on either side, does not replace/delete the corresponding conflicting paths on the other side.
-  * Similarly to `one-way`, this mode is simple to configure when there are files in either `source` or `target` that you don't want overriden on the other side when files change or are added/deleted.
+  * Similarly to `one-way`, this mode is simple to configure when there are files in either `source` or `target` that you don't want overridden on the other side when files change or are added/deleted.
   * Setting up several `one-way-replica` and `one-way-replica-reverse` syncs instead of `one-way` and `two-way` is generally the best approach long-term, but may require more fine-grained configuration (more sync specs for specific subpaths and more specific exclusion rules, to make sure things don't get overwritten/deleted in unwanted ways).

 ### `two-way-resolved`